BUILTNYU/MaaS-Platform-Equilibrium/README.md

     * Note: the access cost function in this tool is defined as follows: t = t_coef*x^2/h, the coefficient t_coef is an input.

 - Convergence parameters:
-  - Tolerance ϵ of subgradient optimization (default ).
+  - Tolerance ϵ of subgradient optimization (default: tolerance = 0.05).
-  - Tolerance ε of Frank-Wolfe algorithm (default ).
+  - Tolerance ε of Frank-Wolfe algorithm (default: FW_tol = 10**-2).
-  - Required consecutive number of iterations meeting the tolerance of Frank-Wolfe algorithm (default ).
+  - Required consecutive number of iterations meeting the tolerance of Frank-Wolfe algorithm (default: FW_conver_times = 5).
-  - Optimality gap control parameter of Branch-and-bound algorithm (default ).

 **Model outputs:**